 Stormwater User Fees are fees assessed to every City of Johnson City property within city limits for the purposes of maintaining and upgrading the city’s storm sewer network, as well paying for capital improvement projects and helping defray the costs of complying with State and Federal mandates.
 The fee is calculated by the amount of impervious surface a property has, divided by the average single-family unit (SFU) which is 3,315 sq. feet.

 The Stormwater User Fee took effect on July 1st, 2007 at a rate of $1.50 per SFU per month.
-It has since increased to $2.25 as of July 1st 2008 and again to $3.00 as of July 1st 2009 with no further scheduled increases
+It has since increased to $3.00 as of July 1st 2009 with no further scheduled increases

 Who pays the fee?